ducaale/xh/README.md

-    -j, --json            (default) Data items from the command line are serialized as a JSON object -f, --form            Data items from the command line are serialized as form fields -m, --multipart       Similar to --form, but always sends a multipart/form-data request (i.e., even without files) -i, --ignore-stdin    Do not attempt to read stdin -v, --verbose         Print the whole request as well as the response -h, --help            Prints help information
+    -j, --json            (default) Data items from the command line are serialized as a JSON object -f, --form            Data items from the command line are serialized as form fields -m, --multipart       Similar to --form, but always sends a multipart/form-data request (i.e., even without files) -I, --ignore-stdin    Do not attempt to read stdin -d, --download
+    -v, --verbose         Print the whole request as well as the response -h, --help            Prints help information
     -V, --version         Prints version information